AT&T, Discovery agree to merger of CNN, other media assets

 Zaslav will lead the new company, which will retain executives from both AT&T and Discovery

-"For AT&T shareholders, this is an opportunity to unlock value and be one of the best capitalized broadband companies, focused on investing in 5G and fiber to meet substantial, long-term demand for connectivity," AT&T CEO John Stuckey said.
+"For AT&T shareholders, this is an opportunity to unlock value and be one of the best capitalized broadband companies, focused on investing in 5G and fiber to meet substantial, long-term demand for connectivity," AT&T CEO John Stankey said.

+AT&T will adjust its dividend to account for the distribution of WarnerMedia to AT&T shareholders.
+The company expects an annual dividend payout ratio of 40% to 43% on more than $20 billion of expected free cash flow.